|

 had hundreds of performances at Veterans Hospitals.

-clubs, schools, and small concert halls.
-Their program sometimes
+and small concert halls.
+Their program during this

 The family appeared on stage with stars of the day such as Tom Mix, Edgar Bergen and Charlie McCarthy, Eddie Cantor, Rudy Vallee, Caesar Romero, Edward Everett Horton, and the Horace Heidt Orchestra. |